Only World Champions in my Team - The Return

 Que des Champions du Monde dans ma Team - Le Retour

-In this month of February or the snow is (once again) a long time coming, there's nothing better than thinking about the next summer trip.
-It's also an opportunity to remember last year's.
+In this month of February Or, if the snow is (once again) slow to arrive, there's nothing better than thinking about your next summer trip.
+It's also a chance to reminisce about last year's adventures.

-In short, the right time to take the time to write a few lines about the trip organized last spring with a Deluxe team.
-After Tuscany in 2021, heading to Girona, land of gravel for a new trip of a few days with panniers and bike.
+In short, the perfect time to take the time to write a few lines about the trip organized last spring with a Deluxe team.
+After Tuscany in 2021, heading to Girona, gravel country for a new trip of a few days with panniers and bike.

-You don't change a winning team, except for the small detail of adding Kilian Bron to make him look a bit more like a dunce on the bike...
-We also decided to extend the fun with 4 complete stages.
-A feint for me, thinking that they would last a little less...
-I took the opportunity to do the same on the stages, betting that they would manage their efforts a little more, utopian (obviously)!
+You don't change a winning team, except for adding Kilian Bron to make him look a little more like a complete idiot on the bike...
+We also decided to extend the fun with 4 full stages.
+A trick on my part, thinking they wouldn't last quite as long...
+I took the opportunity to do the same with the stages, betting they'd pace themselves a bit more, utopian (obviously)!

-At the beginning of May 2022, we put together the dream team, and we were already lucky to arrive in Girona between Antonin's truck which fled on the highway, Emilien on the verge of losing his bike not attached to the bike rack and Martin's call which lasted 1 hour at a rest area (obviously it wasn't to write his last advertising speech, it would have lasted less time).
+At the beginning of May 2022, we gathered the dream team, and we were already lucky to arrive in Girona between Antonin's truck fleeing on the highway, Emilien almost losing his bike not attached to the bike rack and Martin's call lasting 1 hour at a rest area (clearly it wasn't to write his latest advertising speech, it would have lasted less time).

 Day 1